Ronald Acuña Jr. Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.
+- The pitching staff for the Mets has a collective 8.7 K/9, which ranks 17th in the league.

-- The Mets have the 20th-ranked team ERA across all league pitching staffs (4.51).
+- The Mets have a 4.50 team ERA that ranks 20th among all league pitching staffs.

-- Mets pitchers combine to allow 157 total home runs at a rate of 1.2 per game (to rank 22nd in baseball).
+- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (159 total, 1.3 per game).

-- The right-hander last appeared on Wednesday against the Pittsburgh Pirates, when he threw five innings, allowing two earned runs while giving up five hits.
+- The left-hander's most recent appearance was on Thursday against the St. Louis Cardinals, when he tossed six innings, surrendering two earned runs while giving up three hits.

-- The 28-year-old has put up a 5.53 ERA and 7.2 strikeouts per nine innings across 18 games this season, while allowing a batting average of .298 to opposing hitters.
+- The 34-year-old has put together a 3.03 ERA and 6.3 strikeouts per nine innings in six games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.